 Standpipes refer to two separate technologies used in water systems.
 The original use was to describe cylindrical towers used to maintain water pressure for distribution systems, while more recently the term describes dedicated piping systems within buildings used for fire fighting.
 Standpipes were used to provide pressure for a water distribution system as well as protecting against water hammer from pumping.

-Purchased by Philadelphia in 1873, wooden tank damaged in a 1917 windstorm and removed, while the tower remains in a park.
+Purchased by Philadelphia in 1873, the wooden tank damaged in a 1917 windstorm and removed, while the tower remains in a park.

 |1860||Louisville||KY||183||Louisville Water Tower, destroyed by tornado in 1890 and was rebuilt.
 Retired in 1909.|

 Water Tower is 154 feet tall, covering a 138-foot